Monday, Feb. 17, 2020

 “This change would no doubt protect the city against lawsuits from people charged under this law by removing any limit to how far a police officer can tell observers to move away from them,” wrote Annett James, chapter president, and Darren O’Connor, chair of the criminal justice committee.

-“It will do so by failing to protect our First Amendment right to observe the police. … It does so by allowing an officer to order people far enough away that he or she cannot be observed.”
+“It will do so by failing to protect our First Change made to existing documents, resolutions, or ordinances right to observe the police. … It does so by allowing an officer to order people far enough away that he or she cannot be observed.”

 The NAACP also took issue with the removal of language around excessive force in a section addressing the use of self-defense by residents interacting with cops.
 The proposal is especially troubling, NAACP wrote, given the 2019 confrontations between unarmed black men and Boulder police that served as a catalyst for reform.

 “Obstruction charges are the kind of thing they use when they’ve shown up and have nothing else,” O’Connor said in a Friday interview.
-“To eliminate in the current ordinance the self defense by reason of unreasonable or excessive force, that flies in the face of what the city is otherwise in favor of.”
+“To eliminate in the current A piece of municipal (city-level) legislation. the self defense by reason of unreasonable or excessive force, that flies in the face of what the city is otherwise in favor of.”

 Notes to council did not include statistics on how many residents are charged with obstruction in a given year, nor how often they are dismissed by the city.
 Llanes said attorneys did not request such information for the meeting.